Skip to main content

 meyer-blue-rule-line.png

-Download Nebra software
+1. Download and install Nebra software

 meyer-blue-rule-line.png

-3. Agree to the Terms of Use.
+3. Select Agree to the terms of the software license.

-4. Click NEXT to install the software in the default file path or select another location.
+4. Click Next to install the software in the default file path or select another location.

-5. Select YES to allow the app to make changes.
+5. Select Yes to allow the app to make changes.

 meyer-blue-rule-line.png